Schoharie County in the American Revolution: Timothy Murphy

+Commemoration

 Today much of the history of the American Revolution is still celebrated in Schoharie County.
 A number of historical sites and markers maintain a large portion of the area’s appeal for tourism.
 Just outside the village of Schoharie is the Old Stone Fort, which is a tourist attraction and part of a museum.
 During the Revolution, this was the stockade-reinforced Lower Fort, created to protect the local residents.
 Visitors can still see a cannonball hole in the outside of the structure from a loyalist and Indian raid, led by Joseph Brant and John Johnson.
 Along with the still-standing Old Stone Fort, the area around the fort is now a museum complex, with a number of structures representative of various eras in the county's history.
 Also outside of the village, restaurant and tavern "George Mann's Tory Tavern" may still be found.
 Although repaired and renovated, the tavern is still the same standing structure as was run by George Mann during the American revolution.
 Celebrated hero Timothy Murphy is remembered in the area by events in the region.
 Examples of such are that of the annual Timothy Murphy 10K run, and local theatre the Timothy Murphy Playhouse.